Interactive-Lab/LiDARNet/README.md

 &nbsp;

-**Tip:** We collected xxx obstacles from several thousands of scanning frames, containing 4 kinds of common types.
+**Tip:** We collected 1056 obstacles from several thousands of scanning frames, containing 4 kinds of common types.
 All the point coordinates are stored in .csv files with their original and after-centralized x, y, z coordinates.

 &nbsp;
 <p float="left">